Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Composite Reconstructions with Kf 2 Spikes

-Figure~\ref{fig:simple:fg-merged} displays the various reconstructions of the foreground component when varying the regularization parameters.
+Figure~\ref{fig:simple:fg} hereafter displays the various reconstructions of the foreground component when varying the regularization parameters.
 Figure~\ref{fig:simple:bg} does the same for the background component.
-Note that the value of $\lb$ is not provided in these plots, only the coefficient $\alpha = \lambda_1 / \lambda_{1, \mathrm{max}}$.
-This reparametrization somehow interleaves the value of the parameters, indeed $\lambda_1$ strongly depends on the value of $\lambda_2$ (that is, in each column, $\lambda_1$ varies across the rows).
-However, this choice seems relevant as it almost decouple the choice of the parameters.
-Each column in the foreground reconstructions display similar sparsity characteristics.
-The choice of $\lambda_2$ mostly has impact on the recovered background.
+Note that the value of $\lb$ is not provided in these plots, only the coefficient $\alpha_1 = \lambda_1 / \lambda_{1, \mathrm{max}}$.
+This reparametrization somehow interleaves the value of the parameters, as $\lambda_1$ strongly depends on the value of $\lambda_2$.
+Consequently, in each column, $\lambda_1$ varies across the rows.